 6. Past resentments

-Unresolved relationships issues lead to resentments.
+Unresolved relationship issues lead to resentment.
 Ideally, one shouldn’t move forward in a relationship before past issues are resolved.

 If your partner brings up your past mistakes during a fight, it means they haven’t resolved the issue.
 They’ll continue using that resentment as a weapon against you.